sunnylabs/heapster/README.md

 Heapster enables Container Cluster Monitoring and Performance Analysis.

+## Wavefront by VMWare's Heapster
+This repo is to support building containers for internal wavefront and client testing hosted at docker.io/wavefronthq.
+This allows us to support patches and features without having to rely on PRs being accepted by the upstream Kubernetes project at github.com/kubernetes/heapster.git

+## Current Wavefront by VMWare Heapster Status
+We recommend that if you wish to use kubernetes labels that you use docker.io/wavefronthq/heapster:latest If you do not need labels, you may use the upstream grc.io heapster container.
+When the PR https://github.com/kubernetes/heapster/pull/1713 has been merged and new upstream containers with the fix are publically available from the upstream project, we will recommend going back to upstream latest for heapster.

+When creating a new PR to upstream, work on a feature branch and be sure to `git checkout upstream/master README.md` along with the feature change.

 Heapster currently supports [Kubernetes](https://github.com/kubernetes/kubernetes) and CoreOS natively.
 *Heapster is compatible with kubernetes versions starting from v1.0.6 only*